ARFID, Neurodivergence and You

 Disgust

-Behind every phobia is the basic human emotion of disgust.
+Behind every phobia lies the basic human emotion of disgust.
 Disgust is an emotion that protects us from a specific subset of harm, disease.
 Consider the kinds of moist, smelly, slimy objects that could make us quite sick – it would be hard for our ancestors to survive that without modern hospitals.
 The ancestors that learned to avoid foods that looked like this are the ones who survived to have decedents – you.
 While we initially learn some of what we should be disgusted with from our parents, that isn’t where the phobia comes from.
 We learn what to avoid from parents and other peers, the magnitude of the avoidance is generally biological.

 Some of what drives ARFID avoidance is a feeling of disgust, or a phobia, relating to some foods.
 The more fatigued we are, measured in either low blood sugar or low neurotransmitters, then the stronger our brain will dial up the disgust of foods and the harder some foods become to eat.